List of content you will read in this article:

-Choosing the right kind of hosting for your website can seem like a complicated process.
+Choosing the right kind of hosting for your website can be a tougher job If you don't have expertise in a Technical Domain like hosting.
 Not only do you have to sort through dozens of different hosting companies, but you also have to choose the right type of hosting as well.
-Two kinds of hosting you’ve probably come across in your search are shared hosting and VPS hosting.
+There are two kinds of hosting you’ve probably come across in your search i.e. shared hosting vs VPS hosting.

-Hosting is the most basic form of hosting.
-Shared hosting simply means multiple websites share a physical web server.
-Shared hosting distributes a web server to operate and serve more than one website.
-Because you share the same server as other websites, you use the same database, bandwidth, storage, etc. It’s popular primarily because it’s so economical and easy to maintain.
+This is the most common type of hosting every new business user starts with.
+Simple means multiple websites share a physical web server; it distributes a web server to operate and serve more than one website because you share the same server as other websites, you use the same database, bandwidth, storage, etc. It’s popular primarily because it’s so economical and easy to maintain.

-Another reason people like shared hosting are because it’s very hands-off in terms of technical maintenance.
+Another reason people like it is because also that it’s very hands-off in terms of technical maintenance.
 Your shared hosting provider assumes this responsibility for you, so you don’t need any specialized skills to operate and maintain your site.
 Even better, thanks to incredibly user-friendly content management systems like WordPress, most people can get by on a shared hosting plan with virtually no programming skills.

 If you have a small website and only anticipate a minimal amount of traffic (e.g., a maximum of 500 visitors per day), you may not need anything greater than shared hosting.

 With shared hosting, you can run into issues with site performance.
 Since you’re sharing the server environment with other users, if one of those sites is having a massive traffic day, it could negatively impact your site.
 The same goes for your site.
 If you’re experiencing a high volume of traffic, there’s a higher chance your site could go offline or perform poorly.